HannimalCrackers/DHUM_73000/assignment1-parks.md

 #### Introduction

 How does the New York City Department of Parks and Recreation (Parks Dept) respond to citizen complaints about violations of parks rules, and how are enforcement resources allocated?
-Insights can be gleaned from how the city responds to requests submitted to 311.
+Insights can be gleaned from official responses to requests submitted to the 311 citizen hotline.

-Interested audiences for this analysis are (1) Parks Dept management, who might like to see how their employees are choosing to enact enforcement, and (2) the citizens of NYC, who are interested parties in how their taxes are being spent and their public lives are being regulated while in parks.
+Interested audiences for this analysis include (1) Parks Dept management, who might like to see how their employees are choosing to enact enforcement, and (2) the citizens of NYC, who are interested parties in how their taxes are being spent and their public lives are being regulated while in parks.

 To explore this research question, I used a dataset made publicly available by the NYC government which contains all 311 Service Requests made in the year 2015.
 The dataset filename as downloaded is 311_Service_Requests_from_2015.csv.
 All visualizations in this post are built from this dataset using Tableau Public.